Zoom: Using Sign Language Interpretation

 Need additional information or assistance?
 Contact the ITS Service Center.

-This article provides information regarding audio transcription/closed captioning for Zoom cloud recordings.
+This article provides information regarding audio transcription/captioning for Zoom cloud recordings.